Fall 2021 Orientation - Tuesday, September 7

-Are all orientation events accessible?
+Are all orientation events happening online accessible?

 - Yes!
 Our orientation committee works hard to make sure everyone can participate in all our orientation events.
 To confirm that our orientation events suit your specific needs, please contact email@example.com and let us know what you require so that we can ensure we have the appropriate accommodations in place for you when you arrive.